Zerthox/arcdps-rs/arcdps/README.md

 ## Initializing manually

-When not using the `export!` macro, accessing Arc information/exports, ImGui, and DirectX will **panic** unless they have been initialized manually.
+When not using the `export!` macro, Arc, ImGui, and DirectX information has to be initialized manually.
+Accessing Arc information/exports or ImGui without initializing them will **panic**.

 ```rs
 use arcdps::{init_arc, init_dxgi, init_imgui};